Why donors are better than grants

 Donors can also bring:

-Time – volunteering to support programs
+Time – volunteering to support programs.

-Expertise – improving operations, strategy, and systems
+Subject Expertise – improving operations, strategy, and systems.

-Influence – opening doors and making key community connections
+Influence – opening doors and making key community connections.

-Advocacy – serving as mission ambassadors in the community
+Advocacy – serving as mission ambassadors in the community.

-Energy – igniting passion and generosity that inspires others
+Energy – igniting passion and generosity that inspires others.

 No grant can do all of that.